login [-p] [-d device] [-R repository] [-s service] [-t terminal] [-u identity] [-U ruser] [-h hostname [terminal] | -r hostname] [name [environ]...]

 is printed and a new login prompt appears.
 If you make five incorrect login attempts, all five can be logged in /var/adm/loginlog, if it exists.
 The TTY line is dropped.

-If password aging is turned on and the password has aged (see passwd(1) for more information), the user is forced to changed the password.
+If password aging is turned on and the password has aged (see passwd(1) for more information), the user is forced to change the password.
 In this case the /etc/nsswitch.conf file is consulted to determine password repositories (see nsswitch.conf(4)).
 The password update configurations supported are limited to the following five cases.

 passwd: files nis